RishiGupta12/SerialPundit/BUILD_GUIDE.md

    Properties->C/C+ Build->Settings->Tool Settings->GCC C Linker->Miscellaneous->Linker flags
    Write -m32 for 32 bit library and -m64 for 64 bit library.
    Click Apply button.

+8. Set scalability parameter for eclipse IDE.
+   Window->Preferences->C/C++->Editor->Scalability->"Enable scalability mode when ..." set high value for example 60000.

+   Project-> C/C++ Index->Freshen All Files and Rebuild

-8. Generate shared library file.
+9. Generate shared library file.
    Select project and then Project->Build All
    This will create '.so' file for example "linux_1.0.0_x86_64.so" in Debug folder.